Larouyan/larouyan.github.io/docs/index.md

 >
 > When something is important enough, you do it even if the odds are not in your favor. -->

 In this section, the definition of experts is introduced.
-The individuals who could be able to help making our beer successful.
+The individuals who are potentially able to help making a beer successful.

 ## Distribution of the number of ratings per user